-The Complainant made allegations regarding concerns with the decision that a Saskatchewan Provincial Court judge reached.
-The Complainant was told that Council had no jurisdiction to review concerns related to decisions as such issues can only be resolved through any applicable appeal process.
+The Complainant made allegations regarding concerns with the decisions that a Saskatchewan Provincial Court judge had reached.
+The Complainant was told that Council had no jurisdiction to review concerns related to decisions as such issues can only be resolved through an applicable appeal process.